Maik93/dotfiles/README.md

 ### Rounded corners (bspwm fork)

-To get the rounded corners in bspwm, I currently use a fork of bspwm by [dylanaraps](https://github.com/dylanaraps), found [here](https://github.com/dylanaraps/bspwm).
+To get the rounded corners in bspwm, I currently use a fork of bspwm by [dylanaraps](https://github.com/dylanaraps/bspwm).

 In Ach it's easy to install, just take `bspwm-rounded-corners` from AUR.